 Beginning Exposition Conflict How do the characters look?
 How does the setting look?
 What time is it?
 What is the normal life of the characters like?
 What problem does the character face?
 Use adjectives!
 It was a green park with beautiful flowers.
-The storm was the most surprising thing that summer.
-What wor for the re uld make the story more interesting ader?
+The storm was the most surprising thing that summer. • What wo uld make the story more interesting ader?

-- What do the characters do now? - Is the setting the same or has it changed?
+What do the characters do now?

+Is the setting the same or has it changed?